Edwin Thomas Smith: Family

 Sir Edwin married again, in 1869, to Elizabeth Spicer (died 6 June 1911).
 This union was childless.

 Legacies

+Sir Edwin and Lady Smith's Gifts, Walsall

+In 1917, Sir Edwin endowed a gift fund in his native town of Walsall, England, to buy Christmas gifts for the needy elderly of the parish.

 Norwood Football Club

 When the Norwood Football Club decided in December 2005 to set up a "Hall of Fame", Smith was appointed one of the 10 non-playing inaugural members.
 "Sir Edwin Thomas Smith was patron of Norwood from the club’s first day in 1878 until his last, Christmas Day 1919".
 "More than any other individual, Sir Edwin ensured that the club built its early sporting life on solid foundations".

 He is known to have discovered a small 2 ounce of gold at Norwood oval in 1902.
 Edwin donated it to the football club, as well as his old pair of red socks.
 Ever since, Norwood has been known as the Redlegs.

 Adelaide Oval

 The Sir Edwin Smith Stand at the Adelaide Oval was named in his honour in 1922.
 One of the roads leading up to the Oval is Sir Edwin Smith Way.